 The Big Picture

 Certain foods trigger different symptoms in people with ulcerative colitis.
 It is important to note what foods you react to, so you become aware of which foods to avoid or eliminate altogether.
-Consult with DOCTOR to be sure you are getting the proper nutrients in your diet after eliminating the worst foods for ulcerative colitis.
+Consult with your gastroenterologist to be sure you are getting the proper nutrients in your diet after eliminating the worst foods for ulcerative colitis.